GenChangHSU/2021_Fall_Introduction_to_Theoretical_Ecology/05_Week_5.md

 **Part 3 - Advanced topic: Incorporating density-dependence into Leslie matrix **

 The cell values in a standard Leslie matrix are fixed and independent of population density, leading to an exponential population growth.
 This assumption can be relaxed by incorporating density-dependence into the transitions (survival probability, fecundity).
-Here, we will make the fecundity of individuals in Age3 class negatively density-dependent and see how this affects the long-term dynamics of the population.
+Here, we will include negative density-dependence for the fecundity of individuals in Age3 class and see how this might affect the long-term population dynamics.

 ```r